-One of the central policies in our Wellington Regional Public Transport Plan 2021, is to 'Improve the accessibility and safety of the public transport system for customers, workers and the general public.'
+One of the central policies in our Wellington Regional Public Transport Plan 2021, is to 'Improve the accessibility and safety of the public transport system for customers, workers and the general public.

-'Accessibility improvements are one of the key areas of focus in the 2021 Regional Public Transport Plan and Metlink Strategic Roadmap for 2021 to 2031.' - Counsellor David Lee
+Counsellor David Lee said: 'Accessibility improvements are one of the key areas of focus in the 2021 Regional Public Transport Plan and Metlink Strategic Roadmap for 2021-2031.'